 What is a cell phone porting or port-out scam?

-Porting allows customers to take their phone number with them when they change phone carriers.
+Porting allows customers to take their phone numbers with them when they change phone carriers.
 A scammer finds out your name and phone number and then attempts to gather as much personal identifiable information (PII) as possible about you.
-PII includes name, address, Social Security number (Social Insurance number in Canada), date of birth, and other information that can be used for identity theft.
+PII includes name, address, Social Security number (Social Insurance Number in Canada), date of birth, and other information that can be used for identity theft.

 - Watch out for unexpected “Emergency Calls Only” status.
 Call your mobile phone company if your phone suddenly switches to "emergency call service only" or something similar.
 That's what happens when your phone number has been transferred to another phone.

-- Be vigilant in about communications you receive.
-Watch out for phishing attempts, alert messages from financial institutions, texts in response to two-factor authorization requests.
+- Be vigilant about communications you receive.
+Watch out for phishing attempts, alert messages from financial institutions, and texts in response to two-factor authorization requests.

 - Don't link your mobile number to online accounts.
 Once hackers steal your phone number, they leverage it to reset the password on any online account that’s linked to the number.
 In many cases, this bypasses two-factor authentication.
 That’s why having control of a phone number is so powerful.
 If possible, you should remove your phone number from any account that could interest hackers.
 You can still link a type of phone number to those accounts, but we suggest using a VoIP number, such as a Google Voice number, that is SIM hijack-proof.
 Of course, you must protect this number as well, using a unique password, two-factor authentication on the account, and making sure it doesn’t expire if you don’t use it regularly.